 The crystal clear turquoise waters of Zanzibar offer the ideal conditions for water sports and activities such as kitesurfing, diving, snorkeling, sailing, kayaking and swimming.
 While many of Zanzibar’s beaches offer these activities, there are a few spots, such as Jambiani beach, Nungwi beach, Pingwe beach and Paje beach, which are perfect for such adventures.

-Visitors interested in scuba diving can enjoy it at Nankivell and Hunga reef, diving sites at Nunwi and Kendwa, which are great for divers with no experience.
+Visitors interested in scuba diving can enjoy it at Nankivell and Hunga reef, while diving sites at Nunwi and Kendwa, are great for divers with no experience.
 Other great spots for diving include Chakatuni, Coral garden, Boribu reef, Kendwa reef, Renco Bommi, Shane’s reef, and Turtle gap.
 For snorkeling, visitors can visit Prison Island, Tumbatu Island, Chumbe Island, and Stone Town reef, and there are great snorkeling spots off many of the beaches.